ruthpohrp/tp/docs/UserGuide.md

    application and its data) for your DukePro(f).

 4. Double-click the file to start the app.
 A GUI similar to the image below should appear in a few seconds.
-   Note how the app contains some sample data.<br>
+   Note that the app will contain some sample data.<br>
    <img src="images/Ui.png" width="500px">

 5. Refer to our [Tutorial on How To Use DukePro(f)] to start typing commands.

 6. Refer to the [Features](#3-features) for details of each command.

-## 4. How To Use DukePro(f): A Quick Tutorial
+### 3.2 How To Use DukePro(f): A Quick Tutorial

-Here are the different parts of DukePro(f)'s GUI:
+These are the different parts of DukePro(f)'s GUI:
 <img src="images/UG_Tutorial_1.png" width="700px">
 <br>

+Here's how to add a consultation event to DukePro(f).

 <img src="images/UG_Tutorial_2" width="700px">
 Step 1: Type the desired command into the Command Box and press `ENTER`.